Chart Color Schemes

 Health performance in Donnybrook is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Approximately half of the total population (~1,653 people) has private health cover.
-The most prevalent medical conditions are arthritis (affecting 11.2% of residents) and mental health issues (9.3%).
-A majority, 62.8%, report being completely free from medical ailments, compared to 65.4% in the rest of WA.
-Donnybrook has a higher proportion of seniors aged 65 and over at 23.0% (753 people).
-Health outcomes among seniors are above average, outperforming general population health metrics.
+The most prevalent medical conditions are arthritis (affecting 11.2% of residents) and mental health issues (impacting 9.3%).
+Conversely, 62.8% of residents report no medical ailments, slightly below the Rest of WA's figure of 65.4%.
+Donnybrook has a higher proportion of seniors aged 65 and over at 23.0% (727 people).
+Despite this, health outcomes among seniors are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health